 Now try editing an existing post or create a new post with the block editor.
 You should not encounter the JSON response error.
 However, it could be that the editor fails to automatically save your changes.

 In this event, press Ctrl + S (Cmd + S for Mac) to manually save your changes.
 This solution works for us and we are using the block editor without encountering the JSON response error.

 Mixed content error due to the use of SSL certificate

-Another common reason for this error is due to the use of secure socket layer (SSL) certificate (Https) on your WordPress site.
-Using an SSL certificate can result in some content being delivered non-securely on Http protocol even while the rest of the content is delivered in a secure manner over Https protocol.
+Another common reason for this error is the use of a secure socket layer (SSL) certificate (HTTPS) on your WordPress site.
+Using an SSL certificate can result in some content being delivered non-securely on HTTP protocol even while the rest of the content is delivered in a secure manner over HTTPS protocol.

 This results in a mixed content error in which both https and https content is transmitted at the same time to the web browser, usually Google Chrome.

 How to solve the Mixed Content Error in WordPress?